alexdarland/socket-battle-client/readme.md

 | history[index].before | Same format as `tiles`.
 Describes what the board looked like before any players made a move |
 | history[index].after  | Same format as `tiles`.
 Describes what the board looked like after players chose a tile |

-## Server executed code
+## Console logging
 Your algorithm will be posted to a server on which it will be executed.
-This means that you will not be able to log any of your work on your computer.
+If you use console logs in your algorithm it would print to the server and potentially harm the environment.
+To prevent this from happening we will not run your code if we find console logs in your algorithm.

 Wait, what?!
 Can't I log my data???

 ![The game board](assets/img/rage.jpg)

-I know!
-This is part of the challenge, but you will get feedback in the UI if your code fails.

-## ES6
-Since your code is executed on the server you will have access to using the ES6 coding standard.
-This should make it easier to loop and select in that history array!
+Don't worry!
+We have set up a mock round for you to work with.
+If you log you will see output in your console, but this will need to be removed if you want to score points.